Catholic Church in Ireland: Missionary activity

 In the years surrounding the Great Famine in Ireland, the Catholic Church was doing much work to evangelise other nations in the world.
 As a consequence of the famine, the Parish Mission's Movement commenced that would lead to a stricter observance of Catholicism in Ireland as well as the push for reform of healthcare and education which would later be expanded into the overseas missionary work.
 Initially inspired largely by Cardinal Newman to convert the colonised peoples of the British Empire, after 1922 the church continued to work in healthcare and education what is now the Third World through its bodies such as Trócaire.
 Along with the Irish Catholic diaspora in countries like the US and Australia, this has created a worldwide network, though affected by falling numbers of priests.
 For a large part of the 20th century, the number of men entering the priesthood in Ireland was so overwhelming that many were sent to the United States, Britain, Canada and Australia.

 Statistics

-In the 2016 Irish census 78.3% of the population identified as Catholic in Ireland; numbering approximately 3.7 million people.
-Ireland has seen a significant decline from the 84.2% who identified as Catholic in the 2011 census.
+In the 2022 Irish census 69% of the population identified as Catholic in Ireland.
+Ireland has seen a significant decline from the 84.2% who identified as Catholic in the 2011 census and 79% who identified as Catholic in the 2016 census.

 In October 2019 the Association of Catholic Priests (ACP) announced that reform is urgently required to prevent parishes from closing across Ireland.
 The number of clerics dying or retiring continues to exceed the number of new priests.
 The ACP has long promoted church reform, including relaxing celibacy rules, ordaining married men, and ordaining women to the diaconate.

-65% of Irish Catholics support same-sex marriage and 30% oppose it.
+In 2020, 65% of Irish Catholics supported same-sex marriage and 30% opposed it.